• Skip to main content

 If there is one question I feel confident answering, it is that a child who is studying in a creative field should absolutely not take on debt to do so.

 Believe me, I’m well aware of the cost of college and that many families cannot afford to pay for it.
-But we are aware of way too many kids who have massive amounts of college debt and a degree in a creative field that opens very few doors to anything that pays much at all.
+But we know of way too many kids who have massive amounts of college debt and a degree in a creative field that opens very few doors to anything that pays much at all.

 Unless someone is going into something like Medical Illustration that pays well and is in high demand, there is no way I would encourage a creative young adult to take on debt.
 Even then, I would still not encourage it but it at least offers better paying job prospects.